 Donald Trump began his campaign by calling all Mexicans rapists.
 He claimed that the Southern Border needed to build a giant wall to keep Mexicans out.
 He then called for a complete ban on all Muslims.
 There is no dispute.
 Mr. Trump said these things.
 Over and over again he said these things.
 Yet, somehow, a small percentage of hispanics and muslims voted for Mr. Trump.

 Mr. Trump has a history of being sued for racial discrimination.
 He boasts about never settling cases yet settled two cases where he was accused of refusing to rent apartments to African Americans.
 He was openly and proudly endorsed by the KKK and other white supremist groups.
 Yet, African Americans voted in lower numbers and in a lower percentage.

 Overall, Donald Trump performed stronger among black and Hispanic voters than Mitt Romney did.
 He got a higher percentage of women as well.
 It seems inexplicable.
 But it is not.
 This is who we are.

 So what happened?

 The "experts" got this one wrong.
 Everyone predicted that Mr. Trump would lose the election.
 The question was by how much?
 How many seats in the Senate would democrats take?
 Could they possibly take over the house?
 Even Fox News was discussing everything but a Trump winning option.

 The truth is Mr. Trump appealed to the dark side of America.
 Mr. Trump pandered to the evils that exist in our culture.
 And many people condoned and enabled it.
+Because many people believe in this evil.
 This is who we are.